The first British annual was

 “to convince the reading public of the wholesome value of the literature and engravings within”

-(Harris, Forget Me Not, 131, 133–34; and see
+Harris, Forget Me Not, 131, 133–34; and see

 Friendshipʼs Offering: Binding).

-Another sign of luxury was the larger trim size of the Keepsake, measuring six by nine inches in place of the approximately four‐by‐six size
+Keepsake, measuring six by nine inches in place of the approximately four‐by‐six size

 of the earlier duodecimo or small octavo annuals.
 The extra inches were taken up by white space in the margins rather than by text, countering any suggestion of practical considerations

-(Harris, Forget Me Not, 148).
+Harris, Forget Me Not, 148).

 [More to come.]